AlphaGenes/AlphaImpute2/peeling_notes.md

 Segregation
 ==

-Estimating the segregation values is a two step process.
-First we determine which haplotype the individual inherited from at each loci, then we smooth the estimates to get the actual haplotype inheritance.
+We estimate the segregation values in a two step process.
+In the first step we create "point estimates" for the segregation values.
+In the second step we smooth the point estimates.

-- For the first step we look at the child's genotypes/haplotypes.
-In each case we determine which of the segregation will produce the child's genotype and assign an `1-e` term to those that do and an `1-e` term to those that do not.
-We ignore loci where the child's haplotype is missing, or where one of the parent's haplotypes is missing.
-Generally we rely on haplotypes, however if the child is heterozygous, this can still provide some information particularly if one of the parents is phased and heterozygous.
+1. In step 1 we look to see if the child's haplotype for a single parent matches one of the parent's haplotypes, but not the other.
+    a.
+For example, if the parent is `aA`, and the child is `aa` we will set the segregation value of `pp` and `pm` to `1-e` since that is consistent with the child inheriting the grand paternal allele (first allele) from their sire.
+    b.
+We also can consider the case where the child is unphased and heterozygote.
+In this case we see if a particular combination of parental haplotypes will produce a heterozygous offspring.
-- We used called genotypes in this step.
-This is because an individual's genotypes are not statistically independent from each other.
-This can mean that genotype probabilities at each loci can give eroneous results since their probabilities are not independent.
+    c.
+We used called genotypes in this step because an individual (and their parent's) genotypes are not statistically independent from each other at each loci.
+Using genotype probabilities (particularly for the parents) can produce erroneous results.
 - For the second step we use a standard forward-backward algorithm, lifted almost directly from AlphaPeel.
 The transmission rate determines how much uncertainty is added at each transmission step.

 Some general code comments